The Subconscious Superpower — in 60 Seconds.

 • When you glance at a landscape, your subconscious quickly identifies a camouflaged coyote.

 • Innovation often involves combining concepts from different fields.
-The subconscious excels at making these unexpected links because it processes information without the rigid constraints of conscious thought.
+The subconscious is built to make these unexpected links because it processes information without the restrictions of conscious thought.
+Think about the weirdest dreams you’ve had.
+They probably involve things that don’t normally have any connection to each other.

-• Ever had a eureka moment while taking a shower or walking?
-That’s your subconscious at work.
-When your conscious mind takes a break, your subconscious continues to process problems, often leading to creative insights.
+• Ever had a eureka moment while taking a shower or driving?
+That’s your subconscious doing what it does — constantly looking for connections.
+When your conscious mind takes a break, your subconscious continues to work problems.
+Creative insights often flow from this background processing.

 How to Harness Your Subconscious Superpower